I: Enter the tidyverse

 ## With |>

-As we are getting longer, I’m going to use a new line for each pipe, just to make it even clearer (it makes no difference to R)
+As we are getting longer, let’s use a new line for each pipe, just to make it even clearer (it makes no difference to R)

 ## Best to use a new line for each pipe when code gets longer